arrow_back

 1. Click Done.

 2. BigQuery public datasets are not displayed by default.
-To open the public datasets project, copy data-to-insights.
+To open the public datasets project, copy data-to-insights (to paste in a dialog in the next step).

 3. Click + Add > Star a project by name then paste the data-to-insights name.